Select Page

 • Entries will be collated and assessed for quality by the SRF education committee and will be published on the SRF education section of the website as a readily available submission if deemed appropriate.

-• Submissions can be submitted at any time throughout the year but shall close in October for judging.
+• Submissions can be submitted at any time throughout the year but shall close before the September academic term begins for judging.

 • Submissions shall be assessed according to the marking rubric.